derekharrison/guapo-game/README.md

 # guapo-game
-This is the implementation of Guapo Game for Android and iOS, without assets (e.g.: sounds, images, etc).
+This is the implementation of Guapo Game for Android and iOS, without assets (i.e.: sounds, images, etc).